openstack-archive/magnetodb-specs/specs/kilo/approved/monitoring-api.rst

 Parameters should be provided via URL.

 **metrics**
     * Names of metrics to get
-   * Type: string
-   * Required: No

 Response Syntax